ibm-cloud-docs/EventStreams/messagehub057.md

 administration API.
 The time limit is a minimum of an hour and a maximum of 30 days.

+For information about restrictions on the settings allowed when you create topics using a Kafka client or Kafka Streams, see [APIs for topic administration](/docs/services/MessageHub/messagehub104.html).

 ## Creating and deleting topics in Kafka
 {: #create_delete}